 Human Capital is an important asset for the Company and the Company has taken and shallcontinue to take adequate steps towards education and enrichment of the human capital.Your Directors place on record the sense of appreciation for the valuable contributionmade by the staff members of the company and hope that their continued support will helpin achieving the goals of the Company.
 None of the employees of the company are in receiptof remuneration in excess of the limit prescribed under Section 197(12) of the CompaniesAct 2013 read with Rule 5(1) of the Companies (appointment and Remuneration ofManagerial Personnel) Rules 2014.

 32. PRESERVATION OF DOCUMENTS:

 All the documents as required under the Act has been properly kept at the registeredoffice of the Company.

 33. LISTING WITH STOCK EXCHANGE

-The Company confirms that it has not defaulted in paying the Annual Listing Fees forthe financial year 2018-19 to The Bombay Stock Exchange Limited (BSE) and The CalcuttaStock Exchange Ltd. (CSE) where the shares of the Company are listed.
+The Company confirms that it has not defaulted in paying the Annual Listing Fees forthe financial year 2020-21 to the Bombay Stock Exchange Limited (BSE) and The CalcuttaStock Exchange Limited where the shares of the Company are listed.

 The Company is in compliance with the relevant provisions of Secretarial Standards onMeetings of the Board of Directors (SS-1) and General Meetings (SS-2) issued by theInstitute of Company Secretaries of India and approved by the Central Government.